Uploading and Displaying Videos with Next.js

 }

-The question is of course, what goes into the event handler.
-Since we are talking about a file upload, we need to utilise the FormData WebAPI:
+What goes inside the event handler?
+Since it’s a file upload, we reach for the FormData WebAPI:

 const onChange = async (event) => {